 Trade Mark Attorney

-Sarah’s interest in intellectual property began in my early career roles in Research and Development at Memcor® Australia.
+Sarah’s interest in intellectual property began in early career roles in Research and Development at Memcor® Australia.
 Memcor® Australia began as Memtec®, a company that produced innovative large-scale micro and ultrafiltration polymer membrane water filtration systems.
 Patents and other forms of intellectual property were critical in the startup and continued growth of the company, and patent filing was a key output of the R&D department.
-The breadth of my IP experience has been developed in-house and at large and small IP law firm environments since 2006, and I have been registered as a Trans-Tasman Patent and Trade Marks Attorney since February 2010.
-During this time, I have worked with large multi-national clients as well as small and medium sized enterprises from a variety of chemical, food and beverage, FMCG, engineering and pharmaceutical/medical fields to develop, draft, prosecute and/or help to enforce their IP.
+The breadth of Sarah’s IP experience has been developed in-house and at large and small IP law firm environments since 2006, and she has been registered as a Trans-Tasman Patent and Trade Marks Attorney since February 2010.
+During this time, she has worked with large multi-national clients as well as small and medium sized enterprises from a variety of chemical, food and beverage, FMCG, engineering and pharmaceutical/medical fields to develop, draft, prosecute and/or help to enforce their IP.

-Sarah graduated in 2000 from my Bachelor of Applied Science in Industrial Chemistry with First Class Honours (University of New South Wales), completed on a full Co-op industry scholarship.
-Sarah completed my Masters in Intellectual Property Law at the University of Technology, Sydney in 2009.
+Sarah graduated in 2000 from a Bachelor of Applied Science in Industrial Chemistry with First Class Honours (University of New South Wales), completed on a full Co-op industry scholarship.
+Sarah completed a Masters in Intellectual Property Law at the University of Technology, Sydney in 2009.

 In a volunteer capacity, Sarah sat on the Board of the Brain Injury Association of NSW (Health) from 2013 to 2016, and was a member of the Journal Editorial Committee for the Australian Water Association from 2014 to 2016.
 Sarah also guest lectured on the topic of Introduction to IP and Commercialisation to 3rd year Engineering Management students at Sydney University in 2015 and 2016.